shinZoro/BillBot/README.md

-# Invoice-Agent
+# BillBot

-Invoice-Agent is agentic webflow using langgraph that extracts, processes, and stores invoice data using **OCR (Tesseract)** and **LLM-powered AI** (Groq LLM).
+BillBot is an agentic webflow using langgraph that extracts, processes, and stores invoice data using **OCR (Tesseract)** and **LLM-powered AI** (Groq LLM).
 It also allows users to generate and execute SQL queries on the invoice database.

 ## **Features**